syncfusion-content/maui-docs/MAUI/TimePicker/time-restriction.md

 ## Maximum Time

-The Timee picker provides an option to restrict the selection of time items by using the [MaximumTime]() property in [SfTimePicker](), and you cannot select the times beyond the maximum time range.
+The Timer picker provides an option to restrict the selection of time items by using the [MaximumTime]() property in [SfTimePicker](), and you cannot select the times beyond the maximum time range.

 {% tabs %}
 {% highlight xaml tabtitle="XAML" hl_lines="2" %}